bdvstg/git-add-empty-folder/README.md

 Git can not add a empty folder. and I don't want add any file in it.
 After google, I found this thread.
 https://stackoverflow.com/questions/115983/how-can-i-add-an-empty-directory-to-a-git-repository
-And I write this script.
+Then I write this script.
 I use it to mantain my rootfs.
-In roorfs, some folder should be empty for mount point. (ex: /dev, /sys, /proc)
+In roorfs, some folder that as a mount point, should be empty. (ex: /dev, /sys, /proc)

 ## usage